hyunOO/CS496_Week3/README.md

 # [CS496_Week3]
-## Project Name:
+## Project Name: 아싸탈출 (no more outsider)
 ### Team: [HyunWoo Kang](https://github.com/hyunOO), [SeungMin Lee](https://github.com/iamlsm97)

 ## 1. Client
 - Android (java, xml)

-#### Log in and sign in
+#### Log in and sign up
 - At first, user has to login with his account.
-If user don't have an account, then he can make new account with new id, password, department in university, circle, and concerns
+- If user doesn't have an account, then he can sign up with new id, password, department in university, circles or hobbies, and concerns
+- User can edit his account infromation later
-- After login, app supports three functionality
+- After login, app supports three functionalities

 #### TabA [List of Rooms]
-- User can see all of rooms which is save in DB now, and search rooms
+- User can see all of opened rooms which is saved in DB now, and can search rooms with a keyword
-- The app also support fast search funtionality with department, and meal type
+- The app also supports fast search funtionality by department, and meal type
-- After searching room, user can send request to maker of the room
+- After selecting a room, user can send a request toward the maker to join the room
-- User can join the room only after maker accept the request
+- User can join the room only after the maker accepts the request
-- Moreover, user can make new room with title, type of meal (No matter/Meal/Cafe/Drinking), maximum number of users
+- Moreover, user can make a new room with title, type of meal (No matter/Meal/Cafe/Drinking), maximum number of users

 #### TabB [My Room]
-- User can see all rooms which he or she is belong to
+- User can see the list of rooms that he or she belongs to, and can search rooms with a keyword
-- And if user select the room, then user can see the list of members and chat with people who are in the same room
+- And if user selects a room, user can see the list of members in the same room
+- Finally, user can chat with room members in real time

 #### TabC [Messages]
-- User can see messages of request which he or she sent, and response of the request
+- User can see the list of request messages which he or she sent, and responsed to received request
-- If user get new request because someone wants to join his or her room, then the user can accept or reject the request, and the response go to opponent immediately
+- If user receives a new request because someone wants to join in his or her room, user can accept or reject the request, and the response goes to the requester

 ## 2. Server
 - Node.JS, mongoDB
-- Code dependencies: express, boody-parser, mongoose
+- Code dependencies: express, socket.io, boody-parser, mongoose
 - Server host: 13.124.143.15

 Install dependencies: